Dick Brodowski

-Richard Stanley Brodowski (July 26, 1932 – January 14, 2019) was a professional baseball pitcher, who played in Major League Baseball (MLB) for the Boston Red Sox, Washington Senators, and Cleveland Indians in 1952 and from 1955 to 1959.
+Richard Stanley Brodowski (July 26, 1932 – January 14, 2019) was an American professional baseball pitcher, who played in Major League Baseball (MLB) for the Boston Red Sox, Washington Senators, and Cleveland Indians in 1952 and from 1955 to 1959.
 He batted and threw right-handed, stood 6 ft 1 in tall and weighed 185 lb.

 Brodowski attended Sweeney Senior High School (now Bayonne High School).

 Early life

 Brodowski was born in Bayonne, New Jersey, on July 26, 1932.
 His father, Andrew Brodowski, had emigrated to the United States from Poland at about age 10 to 12, and worked as a lead burner in an oil refinery.
 His mother, Anna, came from Poland when she was around five.
 "I remember them talking about how they used to bring the family from Europe to the United States," Dick recalled in a 2016 interview.
 Did they speak Polish in the home at Bayonne?
 "Just a little.
 Just when they wanted to get stuff by the kids."
 Dick had two older brothers, John and Henry.
 At the time of the 1940 census, John was 19 and employed as a welder in an iron works.
 Dick grew up in the city and graduated from Sweeney Senior High School, playing baseball – initially shortstop – in CYO ball and high school, and at least four professional organizations scouted him.
 Brodowski was signed by Boston Red Sox scout Bill McCarren.